Computation Against a Neighbour: Addressing Large-Scale Distribution and Adaptivity with Functional Programming and Scala: The

 \subsection{Typing}

 We now present a type system for \FSCAFI.
 Since the type system is a customisation of the Hindley-Milner type system~\cite{Damas-Milner:POPL-1982}, there is an algorithm (not presented here) that, given an expression $\e$ and type assumptions for its free variables, either fails (if the expression cannot be typed under the given type assumptions) or returns its \emph{principal type}, i.e., a type such that all the types that can be assigned to $\e$ by the type inference rules can be obtained from the principal type by substituting type variables with types.
-The syntax of type and type schemes is presented in Figure~\ref{fig:SurfaceTyping} (top), where $\builtintype$ ranges over the built-in types provided by the language (such as $\ntype$, $\btype$, $\pairltypeOf{\type_1}{\type_2}$, $\listltypeOf{\type}$).
-The set of type variables occurring in a type $\type$ is denoted by $\FTV{\type}$.
+The syntax of type and type schemes is presented in Figure~\ref{fig:SurfaceTyping} (top), where $\builtintype$ ranges over the built-in types provided by the host language (e.g., $\ntype$, $\btype$, $\pairltypeOf{\type_1}{\type_2}$ for any $\type_1$ and $\type_2$, $\listltypeOf{\type}$ for any $\type$).
+We do not expand on the structure of built-in types and type operators, as it is not needed to define \FSCAFI\ typing.
+So, a type $\type$ is either a built-in type $\builtintype$, a function type $(\overline{\type}) \to \type$, or a type variable $\tvar$.
+A type scheme has syntax $\forall\overline{\tvar}.\type$, and denotes a type quantifying over type variables.